 Sciatica is a pain down one and sometimes both legs.
 It is usually associated with a pinched nerve in the lower lumbar spine.
 The cause can be anything from keeping a wallet in your rear pocket to a herniated lumbar disc.
-Dr Spitz has over 32 years of experience treating sciatica.
-We can usually make the diagnosis without x-rays or MRI, although if either is needed, we can refer you.
+Dr David Spitz has over 35 years of experience treating sciatica.
+He’s a Bristol chiropractor that cares about his patients and will work hard to help find the cause of your pain.
+Most of the time, we can make the diagnosis without x-rays or an MRI, although if either is needed, we can refer you.

 Sciatica (pain along the sciatic nerve) can range from mild to severe.
 The pain usually starts on one side of the lower back and goes down to the buttock and may travel all the way to the foot.
 You can also have weakness and/or numbness in the leg as well.

 The sciatic nerve starts in the lumbar spine and travels down the posterior aspect of both legs to the foot (see chart on right).
 This is the reason the pain can travel all the way to your foot.
 As mentioned, there are several reasons you can develop sciatica.